 The only downside is that Wickr isn’t as popular as Signal(#1) or Telegram(#5).
 It was initially designed for businesses and enterprises, so it wasn’t as widely advertised to everyday users.
 Wickr still offers a paid Pro version where you can have encrypted group video calls, something no other app currently offers.
 If you are not an entrepreneur and want to use Wickr, you’ll need to convince your friends to move as well.

 Signal is the overall winner for both iOS and Android users.
 Signal created an encryption protocol that is now recognized as the most secure messaging app protocol out there.
-It offers everything most users need – SMS, video and voice calls, group chats, file sharing, disappearing messages, etc – without stuffing the app with ads and collecting user data.
+It offers everything most users need – SMS, video and voice calls, group chats, file sharing, disappearing messages, etc. – without stuffing the app with ads and collecting user data.
 It’s also an open source platform so anyone can check it for vulnerabilities.
-Speaking of which, a potential security flaw may have been found by an Israeli security firm, which is why its best to always use a VPN alongside your favourite secure messaging apps.
+Speaking of which, a potential security flaw may have been found by an Israeli security firm, which is why its best to always use a VPN alongside your favorite secure messaging apps.